-Originally published May 2014 / Revised August 2016
+Originally published May 2014 / Revised April 2019

-Under the ACMPR patients can access fresh or dried marijuana or cannabis oil.2 Despite patients’ ability to access various forms of cannabis, the ACMPR continue to require that healthcare practitioners indicate in the medical document the daily quantity of dried marihuana, expressed in grams, that they authorize for the patient.
-The licensed producer who sells or provides fresh marihuana or cannabis oil will be the one to determine the quantity that is equivalent to the quantity of dried marihuana recommended by the physician.2
+Under the Cannabis Regulations, patients can access dried cannabis or equivalent amounts in non-dried form.
+Despite patients’ ability to access various forms of cannabis, the Regulations continue to require that healthcare practitioners indicate in the required medical document the daily quantity of dried cannabis, expressed in grams, that they authorize for the patient.
+The licensee who sells or provides cannabis in a form other than dried will determine the quantity that is equivalent to the quantity of dried cannabis recommended by the physician.2

-The aim of the ACMPR is to treat marijuana like other psychoactive drugs used for medical purposes.
-Under the regulations, the patient must consult with an authorized healthcare practitioner (i.e., a physician or an authorized nurse practitioner) and obtain a signed "medical document."
-The patient can then get the cannabis by submitting the medical document directly to a licensed commercial producer or by registering with Health Canada to produce a limited amount of marijuana for their own medical purposes, or designate someone else to produce it for them.
-Alternatively, arrangements can be made for the producer to transfer the drug to the healthcare practitioner who signed the medical document and the patient can obtain it from the healthcare practitioner.
-The regulations impose limits on the total quantity of cannabis that can be transferred at one time and within a 30-day period.
-Physicians should be aware however, that many Colleges prohibit or strongly discourage their members from dispensing, providing, or accepting delivery of marijuana for medical purposes (e.g. British Columbia, Alberta, Newfoundland and Labrador, Saskatchewan, Prince Edward Island, Québec, Manitoba, and Yukon).
-Physicians are advised to consult with their College before agreeing to accept the transfer of marijuana from a licensed producer.
+Alternative arrangements can be made for a licensed producer or seller to transfer the drug to the healthcare practitioner who signed the medical document.
+The patient can then obtain it from the healthcare practitioner.
+The regulations impose limits on the total quantity of cannabis that can be transferred at one time.
+Physicians should be aware, however, that many Colleges prohibit or strongly discourage dispensing, providing, or accepting delivery of cannabis for medical purposes (e.g. British Columbia, Alberta, Newfoundland and Labrador, Saskatchewan, Prince Edward Island, Québec, Manitoba, and Yukon).
+Physicians should consult with their College before agreeing to accept the transfer of cannabis from a licensed producer or seller.

-Where patients register to produce cannabis for their own medical purposes or to have it produced for them by a designated person, Health Canada will determine the maximum number of marijuana plants the patient is allowed to have for each production period.
-To make that determination, Health Canada will use a formula based on the daily quantity of dried marijuana indicated in the medical document and the average yield of a plant under certain growing conditions, such as indoor or outdoor growing.
+Where patients register to produce cannabis for their own medical purposes or to have it produced for them by a designated person, Health Canada will determine the maximum number of cannabis plants the patient is allowed to have for each production period.
+To make that determination, Health Canada will use a formula based on the daily quantity of dried cannabis indicated in the medical document and the average yield of a plant under certain growing conditions, such as indoor or outdoor growing.

 Medical regulatory authority policies

-The guidelines and policies issued to date by most Colleges consistently state that more information is required on the medical risks and therapeutic benefits of marijuana.
+The guidelines and policies issued to date by most Colleges consistently state that more information is required on the medical risks and therapeutic benefits of cannabis.
 Most Colleges suggest that physicians should only sign the medical document when they have the necessary clinical knowledge to engage in a meaningful consent discussion with patients.

-The College of Physicians and Surgeons of Ontario's Policy Statement on Marijuana for Medical Purposes (March 2015) states that “physicians must weigh the available evidence in support of dried marijuana against other available treatment options,” and must not sign medical documents for marijuana for patients under the age of 25 unless all other conventional treatment has been attempted and failed to alleviate the patient’s symptoms.
-Doctors must also “advise patients about the material risks and benefits of dried marijuana.”
-The College recommends that physicians who suggest the use of dried marijuana first require patients to sign a written treatment agreement.
+The College of Physicians and Surgeons of Ontario's Policy on Cannabis for Medical Purposes (January 2019) states that “physicians must weigh the available evidence in support of cannabis against other available treatment options.”
+It also states that physicians must not sign medical documents for cannabis for patients under the age of 25 unless all other conventional treatment has been attempted and failed to alleviate the patient’s symptoms.
+Physicians must also “advise patients about the material risks and benefits of cannabis.”
+The College recommends that physicians who are considering signing a medical document to authorize the use of cannabis first require patients to sign a written treatment agreement.

 The College of Physicians and Surgeons of Newfoundland and Labrador (CPSNL) issued an advisory and interim guideline (March 2014) outlining eight conditions that must be met before a physician considers completing the medical document.
-Similar to the College in British Columbia, the CPSNL requires physicians to assess the patient for risk of addiction using a standardized addiction risk tool.
-Doctors are also expected to establish an individualized written protocol for periodic reassessment of those patients receiving marijuana and can only issue the medical document if they are the primary treating physician.
+Similar to the College in British Columbia, the CPSNL requires physicians to assess the patient for risk of addiction using a standardized addiction risk tool and to retain a copy of that assessment in the medical record.
+Doctors are also expected to establish an individualized written protocol for periodic reassessment of those patients receiving cannabis and can only issue the medical document if they are the primary treating physician.